SequAna-Ukon/VTK_CF/README.md

 gitpod.io/#https://github.com/SequAna-Ukon/VTK2023/
 ````

-## Part 1:
+## Part 1: bash scripting introduction

-The server runs a Linux distribution: Ubuntu.
+Most of the Bioinformatician and computational servers run a Linux distribution: Ubuntu.

 [What is an operating system?](https://en.wikipedia.org/wiki/Operating_system)